Broadcast Signal Intrusion: Plot

 As James digs deeper, his grip on reality begins to fray.
 He becomes paranoid, convinced he's being followed, and begins seeing hallucinations of masked figures from the tapes.
 Alice eventually disappears without a trace, leaving James further isolated.
-His quest becomes more dangerous as he tracks down the location believed to be the source of the third tape, a previously unknown intrusion video of in an abandoned farmhouse.
+His quest becomes more dangerous as he tracks down the location believed to be the source of the third tape, a previously unknown intrusion video of an abandoned farmhouse.

 Inside the farmhouse, James finds a man named Michael Gardiner, who appears to be mentally unstable and possibly connected to the broadcast intrusions.
-James, now fully consumed by his obsession, he planned to rebuild the hijack setting that Michael used during his crime.
-Restraining him, Michael forces him to reenact the original broadcast hijacked setting, dressing him in the same mask that he used from the victims and demanding a confession.
+James is now fully consumed by his obsession and had planned to rebuild the hijack setting that Michael used during his crime.
+Restraining him, James forces him to reenact the original broadcast hijacked setting, dressing him in the same mask that he used on the victims and demanding a confession.
 Whether Michael is truly guilty remains ambiguous, but James kills him, convinced that he has found the person responsible for both the videos and perhaps even his wife's disappearance.

 On the drive back to the city, James begins to hallucinate more intensely.
 He sees and hears broadcast interference in his car's radio, but suddenly, he hits something on the road - a young woman standing in the dark - and he investigates, her face appearing artificial, almost robotic, with black liquid oozing from her mouth.